 Under EMCO, all compliers in the OHIE are shifted from zero months of Medicaid to some positive amount.
-Column 2 shows shows the average untreated outcomes for all compliers.
+Column 2 shows the average untreated outcomes for all compliers.
 Compliers appear to be significantly negatively-selected on health---untreated means are 0.15 standard deviations below the sample average.
 Utilization is slightly higher than the sample average, but not significantly so.
 Columns 3-6 then show treated mean outcomes for compliers shifted to 7-12 months of Medicaid, 13-16 months, etc. No individuals were shifted to 1-6 months of coverage.
 The final row of the table reports the share of all compliers each group comprises.
 Roughly 33\% of compliers, for example, are shifted from zero months to 7-12 months.

-These means reveal several interesting patterns.
+These means several interesting patterns.
 For example, all complier groups with positive density have higher treated health than the average under no insurance.
-But compliers induced to remain on Medicaid for the longest have the worst health.
-This is consistent with the adverse selection patterns noted in \cite{finkelstein2012}---only the sickest remain on Medicaid for long.\footnote{For example, comparing OLS to 2SLS estimates, the authors note that ``differences suggest that at least within a low-income population, individuals who select health insurance coverage are in poorer health (and therefore demand more medical care) than those who are uninsured, just as standard adverse selection theory would predict."} Compliers who remain on Medicaid for 7-12 months, by contrast, have better than average health.
-While the data are consistent with positive effects for all groups, it is possible that treatment effects are negative for compliers induced to stay on Medicaid the longest.
-Any negative effects for this group, however, would have to be outweighed by positive effects for others.\footnote{The 2SLS estimate in Column 1 is the population share-weighted average of means in Columns 3-5 minus the average in Column 2.
+But compliers induced to remain on Medicaid for the longest have the worst treated health.
+This is consistent with the adverse selection patterns noted in \cite{finkelstein2012} and \cite{kowalski2021reconciling}---only the sickest remain on Medicaid for long.\footnote{For example, comparing OLS to 2SLS estimates, the authors note that ``differences suggest that at least within a low-income population, individuals who select health insurance coverage are in poorer health (and therefore demand more medical care) than those who are uninsured, just as standard adverse selection theory would predict."} Compliers who remain on Medicaid for 7-12 months, by contrast, have better than average treated health.
+The 2SLS estimate in Column 1 is the population share-weighted average of means in Columns 3-5 minus the average in Column 2.
 As noted above, means under no insurance for each d-type complier group are not identified.
-The data are consistent with any pattern of treatment effects where the weighted average of complier means under no insurance equals the means in Column 2.}
+The data are consistent with any pattern of treatment effects where the weighted average of complier means under no insurance equals the means in Column 2.
+It is possible, for example, that treatment effects are negative for compliers induced to stay on Medicaid the longest.
+Any negative effects for this group, however, would have to be outweighed by positive effects for others.